skypager/skypager/src/features/google/README.md

 With the server to server auth set up, the last step is to share the sheets you want to load with the service account client email you'll be using to access them.

-You can find the email address in `client_id` property of the service account json
+You can find the email address in `client_id` property of the service account json.

+If you do go with the oauth2 credentials setup, you can also access your own documents.

 ## Usage